kumarization/mockup/README.md

 Users will be able to sign into the plugin with Facebook Users will be able to log out of the plugin
-Users will be able to see friends that would be interested in the article and the rational as to why Users will be able to share the article via email or facebook
+Users will be able to see friends that would be interested in the article and the rational as to why Users will be able to share the article via email (pulled from facebook), facebook or twitter (if provided) to the recommended users
+Users will be able to add people they think would like the article Users will be able to form groups of people, name that group and add 'reasons' why this group gets this article Users will be able to add messages to the article
+We will keep track of people who clicked through to article